fertility-health > lifestyle-fertility > lifestyle-factors > exercise-and-fertility

 Exercise and Fertility

-Exercise directly affects our health and fertility, making it a great tool to improve hormone levels and adjust weight.
-As excess weight is the problem most people face, upping exercise improves the fertility of most men and women, but we’re not all the same, and what works for one person won’t work for everyone.
+Exercise directly affects health and fertility, making it a great tool to improve hormone levels, adjust weight and reduce appetite.
+Excess weight is the problem most people face, and increasing exercise improves the fertility of most men and women, but we’re not all the same, and this isn’t true for everyone.

-The science-based fertility support at the core of morefertile® Fertility Profiles is all about making sure people do what’s right for them, rather than what’s right generally.
-Underweight men and women also have reduced fertility, and it proportionately affects them more than being overweight.
-However, most people face the challenge of losing weight, and some regular exercise is a crucial part of achieving their goals:
+The morefertile® Personal Fertility Profiles promote lifestyle changes for individual needs rather than what’s right generally.
+Underweight men and women have reduced fertility, which affects them proportionately more than being overweight, and more exercise will make this worse.
+However, most people face the challenge of losing weight, and regular exercise is a crucial part of achieving their goals:

-• Exercise helps reduce weight, a better hormone balance, and a healthier hypothalamus gland
+• Exercise generally helps reduce weight, improve hormone balance, and promote hypothalamus gland function.

-There’s lots more information on weight loss in weight and polycystic ovary syndrome.
-Nearly all overweight men and women raise their fertility by losing weight, and taking exercise help to change habits, burn calories and be positive about life.
+Nearly all overweight people raise their fertility by losing weight, and taking exercise help to change habits, reduce appetite, burn calories and be positive about life.

 Exercise for normal-weight women

-While the advice for the overweight is clear, it’s less simple for people of average weight as regular strenuous exercise for normal or low weight women can reduce their fertility.
-One study separated women with regular cycles, similar age, weight and cycle length into either:
+While the advice for the overweight is clear, it’s less simple for people of average weight, as regular strenuous exercise for normal or low-weight women can significantly reduce fertility.
+A study that separated women with regular cycles, similar age, weight and cycle length into either:

 1. An inactive group